ylu428/STORM-data-analysis/README.md

   - first_frame_GFP=3: Taken from frame #3, used for locating GFPs and NPs in subsequent steps.
   - first_frame_NP=13: Taken from frame #13, used for locating NPs in subsequent steps.
   - start_frame_NP=1013: Taken from frame #1013, used for NP-dependent drift correction.
-- Cut the entire created folder and paste into personal folder.
+- Cut the entire created folder and paste it into a personal folder.
 - DO NOT need the functions in our libraries.
 - Original filename: dSTORM_ONI_lowres_imageoutput_Yihan.m

 ### Step 2:
 - Read raw image data from DeltaVision.
 Skip this step if no DV data was taken.
 - Utilize the user interface to select and read dv files for all fields within a single sample.
-- Automatically find all the particles by analyzing intensities of GFP and AF647.
+- Automatically find all the particles by analyzing the intensities of GFP and AF647.
 - Plot the cumulative distribution of GFP and AF647 intensities.
 - Save images with particles found and cumulative distribution in the folder "output"
 - Save particle information, including coordinates and intensities for each channel, into an Excel file.